Redot-Engine/redot-docs/tutorials/io/runtime_file_loading_and_saving.rst

 - Loading texture packs designed for the game.
 - Loading user-provided audio tracks and playing them back in an in-game radio station.
-- Loading custom levels or 3D models that can be designed with any 3D DCC that can export to glTF (including glTF scenes saved by Godot at runtime).
+- Loading custom levels or 3D models that can be designed with any 3D DCC (Digital Content Creation) that can export to glTF (including glTF scenes saved by Godot at runtime).
 - Using user-provided fonts for menus and HUD.
 - Saving/loading a file format that can contain multiple files but can still